nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 * Using class-based components for now, but will look into converting at least some of them to functional in time
 * Implemented simple view switching as string dict key-based view map lookup in App
 * Component scaffolding complete.
 Will switch to feature branching for the rest of planned steps.
+* Introduced sass styles.
+So far not scoped.